rodrigoczlopes/rodrigoczlopes/README.md

-   - Olá meu nome é Rodrigo Lopes
+ - 👨🏼‍💻 Hi there, i'm Rodrigo
-- Desenvolvedor na empresa Unimed Varginha.
+- 👨🏼‍💻 Full-stack in Unimed Varginha.

  <div>
   <a href="https://github.com/rodrigoczlopes">